The uniform version of Yau-Tian-Donaldson conjecture for singular Fano varieties: Proof of the main result

-\end{proof} \begin{rem} In Proposition \ref{prop-Mabconv}, when $\vphi(0), \vphi(1)\in \mcH(X, \omega)$ (i.e. smooth K\"{a}hler metrics), R. Berman \cite{Berm19} showed me his earlier proof of the convexity along geodesics connecting smooth K\"{a}hler metrics.
+\end{proof} \begin{rem} In Proposition \ref{prop-Mabconv}, when $\vphi(0), \vphi(1)\in \mcH(X, \omega)$ (i.e. smooth K\"{a}hler metrics), R. Berman \cite{Berm19} showed us his earlier proof of the convexity along geodesics connecting smooth K\"{a}hler metrics.
 In this case, one can directly use the geodesics connecting $\vphi(0)+\epsilon \psi_P$ and $\vphi(1)+\epsilon \psi_P$ to approximate the geodesic connecting $\vphi(0), \vphi(1)$.
 Then the convergence of Mabuchi energy at the end points (\eqref{eq-endconv}) and the lower semicontinuity inequality \eqref{eq-middle} are easier to prove because the smoothness of the $\vphi(i)+\epsilon\psi_P$ and the easier convergence of geodesic segments.

-The convexity of Mabuchi energy along geodesics connecting smooth K\"{a}hler metrics is enough for proving the properness of Mabuchi energy over $\mcH(X, \omega)$ using the arguments in this paper.
-However as discussed in Remark \ref{rem-smoothproper}, there is still a difficulty to get KE metric with this properness condition. \end{rem}
+Under the assumption of uniform K-stability, the convexity of Mabuchi energy along geodesics connecting smooth K\"{a}hler metrics is enough for proving the properness of Mabuchi energy over $\mcH(X, \omega)$ using the same arguments in this paper (one still needs to use perturbation approach to deal with singularities).
+However as discussed in Remark \ref{rem-smoothproper}, there is still a difficulty to get KE metrics with this properness condition.
+In other words, we indeed need to prove the stronger convexity condition to get the properness over finite energy metrics. \end{rem}